swantrace/shopify-theme-app-integration-helper/README.md

-# xJS - Helper Functions For Shopify theme
+# xJS - shopify app and theme integration helpers

 <img width="48" height="48" src="http://www.shejiye.com/uploadfile/icon/2017/0203/shejiyeiconbhkcxbhtwmg.png"/>

-In MS team sometimes we need to write custom js code to fix issues or integrate our apps with different themes and apps.
-The library's goal is to make every function that can be used for different tickets not necessary to be written manually again.
+When we need to write custom js code to fix issues or integrate Shopify apps and theme.
+The library's goal is to make every function that can be used for different tickets not necessary to be written manually again or import jQuery.

 ### It is composed of differnt parts: